-2.2 Macroeconomic Estimates of Profit Shifting
+2.2.
+Macroeconomic estimates of profit shifting

 A nascent literature takes a macro perspective to study profit shifting.
-Most of this literature uses U.S. statistics and focuses on U.S. multinationals (e.g., Clausing, 2009, 2016; Wright and Zucman, 2018; Guvenen et al., 2021).
-In this paper by contrast we take a global perspective: we estimate profit shifting by all the world's multinationals and the implications of this phenomenon for each OECD country, the main emerging economies, and tax havens.
+Most of this literature uses US statistics and focuses on US multinationals (e.g. Clausing, 2009, 2016; Wright and Zucman, 2018; Guvenen, Mataloni Jr., Rassier and Ruhl, 2021).3 In this article, by contrast, we take a global perspective: we estimate profit shifting by all the world's multinationals and the implications of this phenomenon for each OECD country, the main emerging economies, and tax havens.
 A global perspective is valuable to estimate profit shifting even in countries where detailed data exist about the global operations of domestic multinationals, because both domestic and foreign multinationals can shift profits out of any given country.